Find a bariatric surgeon in Nashville/Middle Tennessee

-Our bariatric surgeons are located at Saint Thomas Midtown Hospital and TriStar Southern Hills hospital in Nashville, TN.
+Our bariatric surgeons are located at The Surgical Clinic (Downtown Nashville), Saint Thomas Midtown Hospital and TriStar Southern Hills Hospital in Nashville, TN.
 Our patients will find a highly experienced staff and highly skilled weight loss surgeons at both locations.

 We are prepared to support you and your family from the morning of your surgery until the day you return home.
 Once home, your surgical weight loss Nashville support team will work with you to help you reach your target weight goal as you become a healthier you.

 Bariatric surgery for weight loss in Nashville

 Bariatric surgery or weight loss surgery is a big step for any patient.
 While it is highly effective at helping patients lose weight, patients of bariatric surgery (or any type of weight loss surgery) must commit to long-term lifestyle changes.

 Our bariatric surgeons focus on helping each patient reach their goals, get through recovery and continue on a path to a healthier lifestyle.